 Free personal and nursing care rates from 11 April 2016 to 9 April 2017

 |Care type||Age||(Weekly amount)|

 Any payment of free personal/nursing care requires an assessment.
 The council will pay the free personal/nursing care amount direct to the care home.
-You will be responsible for paying the remainder of the care home fees, often described as hotel or accommodation costs.
+You will be responsible for paying the remainder of the care home fees.

 Any payment of free personal/nursing care will not be backdated prior to agreement of eligibility through your assessment.